 221-291 N Main St, Rosendale

-Take a little pit stop on your way home from Madison.
-Best time to visit is June.
-The garden is open every day to the public with no charge but donations are welcome to help maintain the garden.
-Weather permitting, the peonies bloom from mid-May through June.
-In early June, the Rosendale Historical Society celebrates “Peony Sunday” when they welcome visitors to enjoy the beauty and fragrance of the flowers, to have a lunch and especially to enjoy many fabulous homemade desserts.
+In early June, the Rosendale Historical Society celebrates “Peony Sunday” when they welcome visitors to enjoy the beauty and fragrance of the flowers, to have lunch, and especially to enjoy many fabulous homemade desserts.

 Gottfried Prairie & Arboretum, Fond du Lac